arth – art for earth

 Half An Acre.

 A public art museum on water & sustainability.

 The Architectural Design & creation of City in a City.

 Twenty Feet Tall – The Giant Sculpture of a Hand Pump.

 arth - art for earth | 2018

-A pioneering innovation of transforming rural craft of quintessentially Indian clay pottery into a cutting edge global language of contemporary art as environmental art installations over 23 acres of Lutyen’s Delhi.
+A pioneering public art project innovation of transforming rural craft of quintessentially Indian clay pottery into a cutting edge global language of contemporary art as environmental art installations punctuating 23 acres of campus lawns in Lutyen’s Delhi.

 Avant garde vision translated as ‘rain’ embracing trees and the ‘Ganga waterfront’ embracing the ‘matighar’ architecture to nurture them as a metaphorical message of

 ‘our city needs the river, we need our trees.’